 - 1. Basic API finding the name of a function, getting a segment list, etc. - 2.
 Cmd API functionality for activating the disassembler from the command line. - 3.
-Verifier API key integration point for the factory to be able to decide inside which disassembler are we being run at the current moment. - 4.
 Analysis API core logic needed for creating the canonical representation of a function.

-While the first 3 parts can be easily implemented as empty adapters without any logic, the 4th part is a bit more complex.
-We recommend developers to read the code from src\disassembler\IDA\ida_analysis_api. py as an example implementation, when trying to implement the same functionality in the added disassembler.
+While the first 2 parts can be easily implemented as empty adapters without any logic, the 3rd part is a bit more complex.
+We recommend developers to read the code from $src\disassembler\IDA\da_analysis_api$. py as an example implementation, when trying to implement the same functionality in the added disassembler.